LiveLike/livelike-docs/docs/Web SDK/web-chat-localization.md

 }
 ```

-## Setting Custom Localizations
+## Adding localizations

-The `localizedStrings` object can be set by passing custom localizations to either the `LiveLike.init` method's `localizedStrings` argument, or the `LiveLike.applyLocalization` method.
+Add localizations by passing a localization object to `LiveLike.init` method's `localizedStrings` argument, or the `LiveLike.applyLocalization` method.

-## LiveLike.applyLocalization
+### Add a localization at runtime

+Localizations can be added at runtime by passing a localization object to the `LiveLike.applyLocalization` method.

 ```javascript
 LiveLike.applyLocalization({